troyhacks/MoonLight/docs/develop/installation.md

 After configuring the development server, a local webserver starts on [localhost:5173](http://localhost:5173/).

+## Release and merged firmware binaries

+Firmware binaries come in 2 flavours: including boot and partition (merged) and MoonLight code only (release).
+They are stored in the build folder of the MoonLight repo and updated each time a build or upload (☑️ or ➡️) is done.
+Subfolder merged contains the first type, release the second type.

+* Merged bins are used by the web installer, release bins by the [System update](https://moonmodules.org/MoonLight/system/update/) module (OTA).
+System update uses the bins stored in [GitHub releases](https://github.com/MoonModules/MoonLight/releases).
+* Merged bins starts flashing on address 0x0, release bins on address 0x10000.
+* All MoonLight partition schemes have a firmware size of 3MB.
+Smaller devices (e.g. ESP32-D0) have no OTA partition.
+System update is possible in this situation, but there is no fallback if update fails (need to flash using USB in that case) 🚧

+!!! tip "flash firmware using esptool"
+     * [>_] in the statusbar of vscode
+     ```
+     esptool --port /dev/cu.usbmodem11201 write-flash 0x0 ./build/merged/MoonLight_esp32-s3-devkitc-1-n16r8v_0-5-9_webflash.bin
+     ```
+     * optionally add erase-flash before write-flash
+     * use ./build/release/MoonLight_esp32-s3-devkitc-1-n16r8v_0-5-9.bin and address 0x10000 to flash only the MoonLight partition

 ## Troubleshooting
 * In general: first close and restart VSCode and run ☑️ or ➡️ again.
 * python > 3.10: install python (3.11.13) in the VSCode shell (not in a normal os terminal)